-- (20-1) Define each of the following terms:

-- a.
-Lessee; lessor

-- b.
-Operating lease; financial lease; sale-and-leaseback; combination lease; synthetic lease; SPE

-- Off-balance sheet financing; capitalizing

-- d.
-FASB Statement 13

-- e.
-Guideline lease

-- f.
-Residual value

-- g.
-Lessee's analysis; lessor's analysis

-- h.
-Net advantage to leasing (NAL)

-- i.
-Alternative minimum tax (AMT)

-- (20-2) Distinguish between operating leases and financial leases.
-Would you be more likely to find an operating lease employed for a fleet of trucks or for a manufacturing plant?

-- (20-3) Would you be more likely to find that lessees are in high or low income tax brackets as compared with lessors?

-- (20-4) Commercial banks moved heavily into equipment leasing during the early 1970s, acting as lessors.
+- (18-1)Define each of the following terms: - a.
+Lessee; lessor - b.
+Operating lease; financial lease; sale-and-leaseback; combination lease; synthetic lease; SPE - c.
+Off-balance sheet financing; capitalizing - d.
+FASB Statement 13 - e.
+Guideline lease - f.
+Residual value - g.
+Lessee's analysis; lessor's analysis - h.
+Net advantage to leasing (NAL) - i.
+Alternative minimum tax (AMT) - (18-2)Distinguish between operating leases and financial leases.
+Would you be more likely to find an operating lease employed for a fleet of trucks or for a manufacturing plant? - (18-3)Are lessees more likely to be in higher or lower income tax brackets than lessors? - (18-4)Commercial banks moved heavily into equipment leasing during the early 1970s, acting as lessors.
 One major reason for this invasion of the leasing industry was to gain the benefits of accelerated depreciation and the investment tax credit on leased equipment.
 During this same period, commercial banks were investing heavily in municipal securities, and they were also making loans to real estate investment trusts (REITs).
 In the mid-1970s, these REITs got into such serious difficulty that many banks suffered large losses on their REIT loans.
-Explain how its investments in municipal bonds and REITs could reduce a bank's willingness to act as a lessor.

-- (20-5) One alleged advantage of leasing voiced in the past is that it kept liabilities off the balance sheet, thus making it possible for a firm to obtain more leverage than it

-otherwise could have.
+Explain how its investments in municipal bonds and REITs could reduce a bank's willingness to act as a lessor. - (18-5)One advantage of leasing voiced in the past is that it kept liabilities off the balance sheet, thus making it possible for a firm to obtain more leverage than it otherwise could have.
 This raised the question of whether or not both the lease obligation and the asset involved should be capitalized and shown on the balance sheet.
-Discuss the pros and cons of capitalizing leases and related assets.

-- (20-6) Suppose there were no IRS restrictions on what constituted a valid lease.
-Explain, in a manner that a legislator might understand, why some restrictions should be imposed.
-Illustrate your answer with numbers. - (20-7) Suppose Congress enacted new tax law changes that would (1) permit equipment to be depreciated over a shorter period, (2) lower corporate tax rates, and (3) reinstate the investment tax credit.
-Discuss how each of these potential changes would affect the relative volume of leasing versus conventional debt in the U.S. economy. - (20-8) In our Anderson Company example, we assumed that the lease could not be cancelled.
+Discuss the pros and cons of capitalizing leases and related assets. - (18-6)Suppose there were no IRS restrictions on what constituted a valid lease.
+Explain, in a manner a legislator might understand, why some restrictions should be imposed.
+Illustrate your answer with numbers. - (18-7)Suppose Congress enacted new tax law changes that would (1) permit equipment to be depreciated over a shorter period, (2) lower corporate tax rates, and (3) reinstate the investment tax credit.
+Discuss how each of these potential changes would affect the relative volume of leasing versus conventional debt in the U.S. economy. - (18-8)In our Anderson Company example, we assumed that the lease could not be cancelled.
 What effect would a cancellation clause have on the lessee's analysis?
 On the lessor's analysis?

+Self-Test Problem

-Self-Test Problem Solution Appears in Appendix A
+Solution Appears in Appendix A

-(SI-1) Lease versus Buy The Randolph Teweles Company (RTC) has decided to acquire a new truck.
-One alternative is to lease the truck on a 4-year guideline contract for a lease payment of \$10,000 per year, with payments to be made at the beginning of each year.
+(ST-1)The Randolph Teweles Company (RTC) has decided to acquire a new truck.
+One alternative is to lease the truck on a 4-year guideline contract for a lease payment of Lease versus Buy

+\$10,000 per year, with payments to be made at the beginning of each year.
 The lease would include maintenance.
 Alternatively, RTC could purchase the truck outright for \$40,000, financing the purchase by a bank loan for the net purchase price and amortizing the loan over a 4-year period at an interest rate of 10% per year.
 Under the borrow-to-purchase arrangement, RTC would have to maintain the truck at a cost of \$1,000 per year, payable at year end.
 The truck falls into the MACRS 3-year class.
 It has a residual value of \$10,000, which is the expected market value after 4 years, when RTC plans to replace the truck irrespective of whether it leases or buys.
 RTC has a marginal federal-plus-state tax rate of 40%.